llemarr42/plant-planter-planner/Project_Proposal.md

 - Metal parts
 - Ultrasonic sensors
 ### What materials and costs do you anticipate needing to complete the project?
-- Possibly needing to buy more chains and chain sprockets if there aren’t enough in the lab.
+A lot of what we want to use in the lab, but is for the robotic team.
 Another thing might be a dirt drill auger for the digging part of the project.
+So we might have to buy these for our own project.

 ## Deliverables
 ### What will you be turning at the end of the year?